ojdunn/android-2048-game/README.md

 ##### Architecture Components

 This is part of the Jetpack bundle.
 It includes ways to improve adherence to MVC-like architectures (such as `livedata`, `databinding`, `room` libraries), app lifecycle (such as `lifecycle` library) management, running concurrent tasks in the background (such as `workmanager`), UI transitions (such as `navigation`).

+####### navigation

+This can be used to design an app with one Activity class consisting of a Fragment class for each screen/destination and a host Activity containing a navigation host fragment to control screen transitions.

+This library consists of a navigation graph xml file.
+It handle the activity stack automatically, allows type safe argument passing between screens, and more.

+It also has a navigation host fragment.
+This is a UI fragment that is added to a layout to swap screen destinations in and out of the current view.

+Third, it has a navigation controller.
+This is a fragment object used with the navigation host fragment to tell the UI fragment what screen to load or unload.

 ##### ButterKnife